ermiyasassegu/MVVMRecipes_map_project/README.md

 - [Coroutines](https://developer.android.com/kotlin/coroutines) - a concurrency design pattern that you can use on Android to simplify code that executes asynchronously

-- [Flow](https://developer.android.com/kotlin/flow)- In coroutines, a flow is a type that can emit multiple values sequentially, as opposed to suspend functions that return only a single value.
+- [Flow](https://developer.android.com/kotlin/flow)- In coroutines, a flow is a type that
+-  can emit multiple values sequentially, as opposed to suspend functions that return only a single value.

+# Data Source
+This application fetches its data from the The [Meal Db](https://www.themealdb.com/api.php).
+'Find the Documentation by following this [link](https://www.themealdb.com/api.php).